 - Once your staging site is on the most recent Release Candidate, ensure that everything is fully functional.
 Here are a few things to check:

-- Are all the pages still displaying as they should?
+- Do all pages display as they should?

-- Is anything unexpected happening when you browse around or try to create new content?
+- Does anything unexpected happen when you browse or try to create new content?

 - If you run an eCommerce site, are you still able to add products to the cart and check out?

-If something isn't appearing or working as you expect, note what's breaking and reach out to the developer of whichever plugin or theme that is having issues.
-They may already have a pending update that fixes what you're seeing.
-Or, if they don't, you may have found something that can be fixed quickly and will save a lot of other users from having a poor upgrade experience.
+If something isn't functioning as expected, note what's breaking and reach out to the developer of the specific plugin or theme as they may already have a pending update that fixes your issue.